Mike Ivie: Baseball career

 Ivie was born August 8, 1952, in Atlanta, Georgia, and attended Walker High School in Atlanta.
 Playing for the school's baseball team, he at one point hit 21 home runs in 21 games.

 The San Diego Padres selected Ivie with the first overall pick in the 1970 Major League Baseball draft as a catcher.
 He signed with the Padres, receiving a $100,000 signing bonus, and began his career in the Padres' minor league system.
 During his first minor league season, Ivie developed the yips, having trouble throwing the ball back to the pitcher.
 He insisted that he was finished with catching.

 He made his major league debut as an 18-year-old in September 1971.
 Ivie developed a problem with his blood circulation in his left hand, which cemented his decision to stop catching.

+In 1972, he left the Padres during spring training and returned home to Georgia.
+His father cited the pressure Ivie put on himself as the reason for his departure.
+After taking a month off and considering quitting baseball altogether, Ivie returned to the organization and was assigned to the Padres AA team in Alexandria, Louisiana.

+In 1973, Ivie was assigned to the Padres AAA Team in Honolulu.
+He played for just over two months, before abruptly quitting baseball again in mid-June claiming he was sick of traveling.

-Ivie returned to the major leagues with the Padres in 1974 as a first baseman.
+He came back to the Padres in the spring of 1974.
+After spending the bulk of the season with Alexandria, Ivie returned to the major leagues with the Padres in September as a first baseman.